Benshengren: Etymology

-During Japanese Occupation, the term "native islanders" was used to refer to "Taiwanese", and the term "mainlanders" was used to refer to people in Japan.
-"Tangshan people" was used to refer to people who migrated to Taiwan from mainland China during the Japanese period.
+During Japanese rule, the term "native islanders" was used to refer to Taiwanese local people, and the term "mainlanders" was used to refer to Japanese people.
+The term "Tangshan people" was used to refer to people who migrated to Taiwan from China during the Japanese period.
 It can thus be inferred that the term "Benshengren" came into being after the end of World War II when the Republic of China took over Taiwan.
-The opposite term is "Waishengren," or "people from other provinces" in Mandarin Chinese.
+The opposite term is "Waishengren", or "people from other provinces" in Mandarin Chinese.

-Although Hakka and Hokkien people immigrated to Taiwan around the same time, the majority of the Taiwanese ethnic group is of Hoklo descent, who account for around three-quarters of Taiwan's population.
+Although Hokko and Hakka people immigrated to Taiwan around the same time, the majority of the Taiwanese ethnic group is of Hoklo descent, who account for around three-quarters of Taiwan's population.
 Therefore, their mother tongue, Hokkien, is commonly spoken in Taiwan.
 Under Japanese rule, they were called "Taiwanese" by the Government-General of Taiwan.
 Since Hoklo Taiwanese often call themselves "native" or "Taiwanese", despite prior establishment of Indigenous Austronesian tribes, other ethnicities are called "Hakka", "Indigenous", or "outsiders" under their respective language background.
 The development of the term "native Taiwanese" arose within this context.
 In contrast, many Mandarin Speakers who are ethnic Han still refer to native Taiwanese only as Hoklo people, especially in China.

-Under this historic distinction, "native Taiwanese" refers to the Hoklo people who immigrated to Taiwan before 1945 and speakers of Taiwanese Hokkien dialect, including Hakka and Plains indigenous peoples who have assimilated into Taiwanese Hoklo culture and language.
+Under this historic distinction, "native Taiwanese" refers to the Hoklo people who immigrated to Taiwan before 1945 and speakers of Taiwanese Hokkien, including Hakka and Plains indigenous peoples who have assimilated into Hoklo Taiwanese culture and language.
 Some Hoklo Taiwanese incorrectly use the term to exclusively refer to Taiwanese of Hoklo culture who resided on the island before 1945.

 The distinction between native and non-native Taiwanese is sometimes blurred.
 For example, Lin Yutang, a writer who relocated to Taiwan after the Second World War, should be considered non-native.
 However, Lin is a native of Pinghe county, Changchow city in Hokkien province.
 He once said: "People don't think I'm an outsider, and I don't think I'm an outsider.
 Maybe sometimes the language of communication between people is intimate."
 Lin also believes that language is a major factor in the distinction between native and non-native.
 In his short essay "Twenty-Four Happiness After Coming to Taiwan," he wrote: "When I first returned to the motherland, I lived on the mountain and heard the woman next door scold the child in obscene Hokkien.
 The northerners didn't understand it, but I did.
 What a joyous feeling!”, and elsewhere wrote “Sitting down in the cinema and hear the lady speak my hometown accent, like returning to your hometown.
 What a joyous feeling too!”